gytdau/website/_posts/2022-01-26-Babble-mode-in-voice-dictation.md

 ---
 layout: post
-title:  "Babble mode in voice dictation"
+title: "Babble Mode in Voice Dictation"
+tags: "favourite"
 ---

 Voice input has dramatically increased my writing output as well as the quality of my ideas.
 But I think that it's not as easy as turning on voice dictation and writing an essay from start to finish.
 There is a particular way or method of doing voice input that I have found to be far more effective, which is what I will describe in this post.

 ## The pitfalls of dictation